JosephBowkett/josephbowkett.github.io/_pages/about.md

 <center> <img src="images/roman.jpg" alt="RCTA RoMan platform" title="RCTA RoMan platform" width="600"> </center>

+We're using Roman to perceive, grasp, and transport a diverse range of large items, some with a model but most without.
+This employs RGBD vision to singulate objects and reason about their connectedness, grasp planning once a candidate object is found, and wrench reactive control, to allow the end effector to deflect its pose while lifting the heavy objects.

 UPRITE
 ------
 Unified PRocessing for Icy Terrain Exploration (UPRITE) is a strategic Research & Technology Development project at the Jet Propulsion Laboratory aimed at developing a means of autonomously selecting between discrete operating modes for a given task.
 It does this through an extension of a reinforcement learning algorithm named Multi-Armed Bandit theory, which attempts to intelligently select between different actions to maximize some payoff, without a priori knowledge of the reward given by each task.